 Measurement And Payment

-[Choose one of the following payment language provisions that best suits the individual project.

-If this Section is not specifically referenced by an item in the Bid Form, please use the following language:

 .1 The work of this Section will not be measured separately for payment.
 All costs associated with the work of this Section shall be included in the Contract Price.

-OR If this Section is specifically referenced in the Bid Form, use the following language and identify the relevant item in the Bid Form:

-.1 All costs associated with the work of this Section shall be included in the price(s) for Item No(s). ___ in the Bid Form.

-If the work of this Section is to be measured and paid for by several different methods, please amend the standard wording given above to reflect the different methods of measurement and payment.]

 Warranty

 Refer to Division 1, the Articles of Agreement and the General Conditions for warranty details.
-Where a conflict exists between these requirements and additional requirements within Division 40, the Contractor shall meet the more stringent requirement.
+Where a conflict exists between these requirements and additional requirements within Division 16, the Contractor shall meet the more stringent requirement.